Van and tools theft is spiking in the UK

 1. Prioritise security when choosing your van leasing deal

-When you are looking for a van to lease, there is a lot to consider and while there are a lot of options that you need to look into, not many put the vehicle security on their priority list.
-Most modern vans that we have on our van leasing offer come with a good range of security features but make sure that the van you're looking to lease has the right kit.
-Not every van comes with every security feature and sometimes you'll need to add the ones that you want in your vehicle as an extra or go for a higher trim.
-The standard security we advise that you request for your van is an alarm and immobiliser, while deadlocks and separate locking systems for the cabin and cargo area are also highly recommended.
+When you are looking for a van to lease, there is a lot to consider.
+While there are many options that you need to look into, not many put vehicle security on their priority list.
+Most modern vans on our van leasing offers come with a good range of security features but make sure that the truck you're looking to lease has the suitable kit.
+Not every van comes with every security feature, and sometimes you'll need to add the ones you want in your vehicle as an extra or go for a higher trim.
+The standard security we advise that you request for your van is an alarm and immobiliser.
+Additionally, deadlocks and separate locking systems for the cabin and cargo area are also highly recommended.

 Think about the configuration of your new van.
-While the glazed rear door is useful for visibility they allow everybody to see what's inside the van, and hence can be a risk for your vehicle's security.
-Most of our van leasing deals come with a double rear door as standard so consider if you really need to access the load area from both sides before adding the extra side door.
-Many of our commercial panel vans also have a solid bulkhead separating the cab from the load which keeps everything out of sight, however, double-check what vans are available and if it comes with this feature as some lower-trim models and crew vans have steel mesh bulkheads or even tough plastic in some cases.
+While the glazed rear door is helpful for visibility, they allow everybody to see what's inside the van.
+They hence can be a risk for your vehicle's security.
+Most of our van leasing deals come with a double rear door as standard so consider if you need to access the load area from both sides before adding the extra side door.
+Many commercial panel vans also have a solid bulkhead separating the cab from the load, which keeps everything out of sight.
+However, double-check what vans are available and if it comes with this feature.
+Some lower-trim models and crew vans have steel mesh bulkheads or even rigid plastic in some cases.

 2. Modify the van deal to your needs

 Did you know you can add a few things to your business van lease to boost your vehicle's security?
-There are a number of physical security extras for commercial vehicles to suit different business needs.
-Lockable toolboxes for expensive equipment, upgraded deadlocks or slam locks for doors will make it harder for the thieves to steal your tools, while steering lock or pedal box protectors will help make your van more difficult to drive away.
+There are several physical security extras for commercial vehicles to suit different business needs.
+Lockable toolboxes for expensive equipment, upgraded deadlocks or slam locks for doors will make it harder for thieves to steal your tools.
+Furthermore, steering locks or pedal box protectors will help make your van more challenging to drive away.